Scalextrix/SolarCoin-Raspberry-Pi-Node/StorageonUSBforROKOS.md

 >$mkdir solarcoin

-9) Check it's there: in
+9) Check it's there in:

 >$ /media/usb

-type
+type:

 >$ ls

-A solarcoin directory should be found as such
+A solarcoin directory should be found as such:

 >$ /media/usb
 >solarcoin

 10) Go to:

 >$ cd /home/pi/.solarcoin

-11) Copy to move these folders to the USB device
+11) Copy to move these folders to the USB device:

 >$ cp -Rf* /media/usb/solarcoin/